Get Your Best Mortgage Deal!

 Outstanding service and clear communication are at the core of what we do.
 But don’t just take our word for it—read firsthand experiences from our clients and discover why they rate us a 5-star mortgage broker.

-How much can Limited Company directors borrow?
+How much can Limited Company Directors borrow?

 The mortgage amount available varies by lender.
 Some will use salary and dividends, while others will assess retained profits, net profit, or even a mix.
 This distinction is crucial for limited company directors who optimise income through profit retained in the company.